 Article V: Dues

 Section 2.
-A member shall be automatically dropped for nonpayment of dues.
+A member may be automatically dropped for nonpayment of dues.

 Article VI: Officers